gokcenkarasu/FilenetWorkload/README.md

 ![Alt text](images/screenShotTerminal.png "filenetworkload")

+##  2. <a name='JavaCode'></a>Java Code

+*  I developed Javacode with 1.8 JDK in Eclipse development environment.

+	There are 3 Classes to run this jar program.

+	** 1- ConnectionInfo = This is static abstraction class to use collecting data from getting user.

+	** 2- MultiThreadUpload = This includes runnable method and is using to get some information from user also extends ConnectionInfo class.
+First it checks system enviorment to get parameters then it wants parameters from operators.
+	It has time units sleep method to wait thread until wait to runnig containers.
+	`TimeUnit.SECONDS.sleep(6);`

+	** 3- AddDocument = This is main method which implements Runnable class and include uploading and creating files methods.

+	Please enter thread size :

+	File Sizes : xs = 1K
+	File Sizes : s  = 10K
+	File Sizes : m  = 100K
+	File Sizes : l  = 1000K
+	File Sizes : xl = 10000K
+	Please enter sample file sizes (xs/s/m/l/xl) :

+	Please enter Username :

+	Please enter Password :

+	Please enter Object Store Name :

+	Please enter Folder Name :

+	Please enter Server Url :

+	Please enter Port :

+If you select one of those options, the program executes only the selected one, if you enter "ALL" keyword, the program executes all of them to test it.

+##  3. <a name='ProductVersions'></a>Product Versions

+This is 1.4 version of the program.

+I used Java 1.8 so If you are planning to use this standalone jar version please check your java version in your environment.
+Also if you want to use container version of the program, you need to have to at least one of these platforms: Docker, Podman, Kubernetes or Openshift.
+Please check kubernetes client version , it must be min 1.10 version to run correctly kubectl codes below.

 ##  5. <a name='RunContainer'></a>How to run container version?

 I used IBM JAVA container as a base of this program.